rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 ```javascript
 import('./my-module.js').then(moduleNamespace => console.log(moduleNamespace.foo));
 ```
-When used without `experimentalCodeSplitting`, statically resolvable dynamic imports will automatically be inlined into your bundle.
+When used without `experimentalCodeSplitting`, statically resolvable dynamic imports will be automatically inlined into your bundle.
 Also enables the `resolveDynamicImport` plugin hook.

 #### experimentalCodeSplitting *`--experimentalCodeSplitting`*
 `true` or `false` (defaults to `false`) – enables you to specify multiple entry points.
-If this option is enabled AND `input` is an array:
+If this option is enabled, `input` can be set to an array of entry points to be built into the folder at the provided `output.dir`.
-* You must specify `output.dir` instead of `output.file`
+* Filenames of generated chunks in the `output.dir` folder correspond to the entry point filenames.
-* Filenames of generated chunks correspond to the filenames of the entry points
+* Shared chunks are generated automatically to avoid code duplication between chunks.
-* Additional shared chunks may be generated which are imported by your entry points to avoid code duplication
+* Enable the `experimentalDynamicImport` flag to generate new chunks for dynamic imports as well.

-* If `experimentalDynamicImport` is enabled as well, statically resolvable dynamic imports will not be inlined but instead generate new chunks
+`output.dir` and input as an array must both be provided for code splitting to work, the `output.file` option is not compatible with code splitting workflows.

 ### Watch options